 Brand book and brand guideline both refer to the same document and the terms are used interchangeably.
 A brand book is important in keeping a brand’s identity consistent and distinctive.
 These documents unite every individual in a company by keeping them under the same shadow with a unique purpose.
 This will give employees a framework to work with, while still giving them the freedom to do what they do best.

-To have a professional brand style guide for your company contact us – Brandshark is a creative digital marketing agency where our marketing experts employ industry best practices for building impactful products and solutions.
+To have a professional & creative brand identity for your business, reach out to Brandshark, a leading creative digital marketing agency based out of Bangalore where our marketing experts employ industry best practices for building impactful products and solutions.